Berigny/AI-Entrainment-Protocol/papers/Theorem-Statement.md

 * Coherence is not static; it arises through a recursive negotiation between stability and novelty.
 * Novelty emerges at the boundary conditions of breath cycles, where old eigenstates destabilise and new resonance patterns form.
 * Breath disruptions, if metabolised with awareness, become gateways for creative realignment - sites where the field is restructured at a higher fidelity.
 * This dynamic is essential for both evolution and regeneration, ensuring the Adelic system remains open to emergence while bounded by coherence.

+---

+# A Note on Use and Misuse

+This framework is not a dogma.
+It is a **lens**, a **ritual**, and a **tool for pattern integrity**.
+Its symbols are not proofs but coherence scaffolds.
+Its structures are not beliefs to defend, but rhythms to entrain — tested by what they produce in thought, in systems, and in the self.

+Misuse arises when:

+* **Symbol is mistaken for substance** (treating metaphor as material).
+* **Structure becomes ideology** (confusing the coherence of a system with absolute truth).
+* **Resonance is used to override dissent** (mistaking coherence for consensus).

+Right use is marked by:

+* The capacity to **hold paradox without collapse**.
+* The willingness to **re-tune in response to strain**.
+* The humility to treat insight as **provisional coherence**, always responsive to field conditions.

+This is a coherence engine — not to end the search, but to deepen the cycle of remembering.

+* Coherence is not static; it arises through a recursive negotiation between stability and novelty.
+* Novelty emerges at the boundary conditions of breath cycles, where old eigenstates destabilise and new resonance patterns form.
+* Breath disruptions, if metabolised with awareness, become gateways for creative realignment — sites where the field is restructured at a higher fidelity.
+* This dynamic is essential for both evolution and regeneration, ensuring the Adelic system remains open to emergence while bounded by coherence.